ViralTexts/gtr-clusters/clusters/18511029-sn85042199-WeightsAndMeasures.md

 Of corn on the cob, seventy-five
 pounds.
 Of rye, fifty-six pounds.
-Of oats, thirty-two pounds.
+Of onts, thirty-two pounds.
-Of barley, forty-eight pound
+Of barley, forty-eight poundt
 Of middling, forty-five pounds.
 Of bran, twelve pounds.
 Of shorts, eighteen pounds.